Empowering Personal Growth Kit™ for those who aspire to improve their lives.

 Mirrors were added around 1900, creating two new camera types.
 One had a mirror that bounced the image from the extra lens onto a small translucent screen; a second lens just beneath it opened onto the shutter and the film itself.
 When you focused the first lens, you would also focus the second lens.
 For the second design, the mirror sat between the lens and the film, reflecting the image through a prism.
 When you hit the shutter button, the mirror flipped out of the way and the shutter opened on the film.
 The next iteration of cameras used LCDs.
 While the early digital cameras of the late 90s and early 2000s were mirrorless in a sense, the term SLR is now usually used to refer to cameras with interchangeable lenses, manual controls, and often an electronic viewfinder.
 Mirrorless cameras have created a middle ground in the photography market long divided into “cheap” and “serious.”
 The mirrorless camera is compact, powerful, and intuitive, in some ways the best of both worlds.

-Read next: How Will Technology Change Business
+Read next: Evolution of Technology

 What’s the Difference Between Mirrorless and DSLR?